Richard L. Currier - Biographical Highlights

 Anthropological Writing and Research:

 Now, in the last phase of professional life, I have returned to my roots to pursue my original goals as a writer and anthropologist.
-For the past 30 years, I have been planning numerousbooks and articles—many of them stemming from my original views as an anthropologist and others derived from my subsequent experiences in the "real world"—that explore subjects of scientific significance that have been neglected or avoided by anthropology as a whole.
-In particular, my original education and abiding interest in world ethnography has given me a perspective shared by few other anthropologists.
+For the past 30 years, I have been planning numerous books and articles—many of them stemming from my original views as an anthropologist and others derived from my subsequent experiences in the "real world"—that explore subjects of scientific significance that have been neglected or avoided by anthropology as a whole.
+In particular, my graduate specialty (and abiding interest) in world ethnography has given me a perspective shared by few other anthropologists.
 Combining the study of primate social behavior with the entire spectrum of known human societies and cultures reveals a picture of human nature that has unique power in analyzing human behavior.
 It is from this point of view that I have embarked upon my next great adventure as an anthropologist and author.